Xbc-gressor/Recommendation-System-for-University-Choosing/README.md

 In this function, the system will recommend different major in different universities for the user.

 >For a better recommendation, the user need to enter his  **score**, **province** and **student types(Science or Arts)**.
 After that, press the <kbd>Enter</kbd>.

+## How To Use It
+>Well, this is a good question, isn't it?
+Before you start to install this project, I hope you are already familiar with the use of **tomcat** and **Eclipse**.Believe me, this project can be successfully configured according to the following process (because I did just that).
+* Create a Dynamic Java web project in Eclipse, and select Tomcat v9.0 for Target runtime
+* Import the jar package in the **lib** folder to the project (remember to Build Path)
+* Unzip the **data** compression package and put it in a specific place (wherever you like)
+* Change the dataPath variable in the Servlet Java file to the absolute address of your data file
+* Put the front-end code (in the **Interface** folder) into the **WebContent** folder of the web project
+* Start the server and try to use it
+If you encounter any problems during the process, please submit an issue.